jamesrknox/samples/docs/contributing.md

 * Any user can submit a pull request
     * The request should mention @streambasesamples
     * One or more collaborators will engage with the aim of accepting the pull request
-    * Pull requests can contain changes to existing samples or proposals for new samples
+    * Pull requests can contain changes to existing samples or new samples
 * All issues are tracked by github issues
     * See https://github.com/plord12/samples/issues
     * Optionally, any related internal jira issues can be referenced